FFTAI/Wiki-GRx-Gym/README.md

     ```
    # Some functions use old variable types, so numpy version greater than 1.24 will report an error
     pip install numpy==1.20.0

+   # Tensorflow is needed for display the training process
+   pip install tensorflow==2.6.0
+   pip install protobuf==3.20.3
     ```

 9. Start training: